Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$

 \section{Acknowledgments}

-We would like to thank Prof. Debajyoti Choudhury for useful discussions.
-K.D. acknowledges Council for Scientific and Industrial Research (CSIR), India for JRF/SRF fellowship with the award letter no. 09/045(1654)/2019-EMR-I. SS thanks Vivekanada Centre for Research (VCR) for providing me with research facilities.
+We would like to thank Prof. Debajyoti Choudhury for the useful discussions.
+K.D. acknowledges the Council for Scientific and Industrial Research (CSIR), India for JRF/SRF fellowship with award letter no. 09/045(1654)/2019-EMR-I. SS thanks Vivekananda Centre for Research (VCR) for providing the research facilities.
 MPS would like to thank S.P.
 Singh for partial financial support.